Study in Germany

 University of Leipzig

-• Popular Courses: Computational Systems, Data Science, AI for Economic Systems, Software Engineering, Automation Systems.
+Popular Courses: Data Science, Computational Systems, Software Engineering, AI for Economic Systems, Automation Systems, and Computer Science.

 Entry Requirements for Germany Colleges & Universities